Gimmie a Light

 "Gimmie a Light" is a song by American rapper Ice Spice, released on May 10, 2024, as the second single from her debut studio album Y2K!.
 Produced by RiotUSA, it contains a sample of "Gimme the Light" by Sean Paul.

 Background

 Ice Spice first premiered the song during her performance at Coachella in April 2024.
 On May 8, she previewed the song via a snippet on Instagram, before releasing it two days later.
+The song impacted rhythmic contemporary radio in the US on May 21.

 In an interview with Zane Lowe on Beats 1, Ice Spice revealed she was nervous about sampling "Gimme the Light" as she worried it would not be cleared due to the song being an iconic hit.

 Composition and lyrics

 The song flips "Gimme the Light" into a Bronx drill beat, slowing down the sampled lyrics as Ice Spice raps with aggression.
 In the chorus, she raps, "Hot boxin' the V, like, give me a light / Fat ass so the pants fit tight / Took her man, I'm gettin' him right / Big knock, like, why would I fight?"
 Ice Spice also takes shots at fellow rapper Latto: "Like, why would I beef with a flop?
 (Grrah) / Like let's talk drill (Grrah) / Who bigger than she?
 (Like) / Who prettier too?
 (Like) / Two-fifty to get in the booth (Damn)."